joakimk/testbot/README.markdown

 I'm using a ubuntu based PXE (network-boot) server to run some of our testbots without having to install anything on the computers.
 Adding a new computer is as simple as setting it to boot from network.
 You can find the base PXE server setup at: [http://gist.github.com/622495](http://gist.github.com/622495).

-TODO
-====
- - Make it simpler to use
- - Add support for Test:Unit / Shoulda
- - Add support for jRuby
- - Optimizations
- - Lots more